-As you might or might not know, I'm a big K-pop fan.
+As you might or might not know, I’m a fan of Kpop.
 I love pretty much anything Kpop and listen to it every single day.

 What is Kpop?
 (Aka Korean pop) If you never heard of Kpop, then I’m not sure if you’re living under the rock or if you’ve ever been on YouTube.
 Kpop is pretty much everywhere and exploding international!

 If you’re curious about what Kpop stands for, it means “Korean Pop”.
 Just like your average American pop, you got Korean pop, Japanese pop, Chinese pop, etc.